Apex Season 13 Brings Newcastle, Ranked Overhaul

 - RP rewards have been adjusted based on final placement in a match.
 Kills are now worth less if you don't place 10th or better.
 Placement RP rewards are also lowered at higher placements, meaning you'll earn less RP if you don't contribute to kills.

-- Removed the cap on earning RP for kills.
+- The cap on earning RP for kills has been removed.
 Instead, each kill is worth progressively less RP.

 - Killing players from lower skill tiers rewards more RP (i.e. the RP penalty for killing players from lower tiers has been reduced).